With Amazon’s popularity continuously on the rise, many first-time entrepreneurs are looking to join the bandwagon. And who can blame them?

 You must comply with all other terms of your seller agreement and applicable Amazon policies.

 If you go by these requirements, it’s fair to say that Amazon doesn’t allow dropshipping products through traditional means.
+Hence, alternative Amazon dropshipping method should be sought.

 Despite the said terms, many sellers still do it and the easiest way to spot them is through listings with shipping times between 7 to 14 days.
 More often than not, this is an indication that the product is being purchased from a dropshipper located somewhere else.